Growing Number of Trump Officials Resign Following Insurrection at Capitol

 The president’s friendliness toward violent supporters is nothing new.
 In 2017, he infamously branded white supremacists and neo-Nazis at the Unite the Right rally Charlottesville, Virginia, as “very fine people.”
 On Wednesday, he likewise referred to the Capitol’s ransackers as “very special” people.

 But for some Trump administration officials who stomached Charlottesville and more, Wednesday’s siege was apparently the breaking point.
-In their resignations, most have invoked the necessity of a peaceful transfer of power, rather than any particular aversion to extremist tactics.
+In their resignations, most have invoked the necessity of a peaceful transfer of power, rather than any particular aversion to extremist tactics or Trump’s fitness for office.
+In fact, at least one State Department official—Gabriel Noronha—was fired Thursday for tweeting that “President Trump fomented an insurrectionist mob that attacked the Capitol” and is “entirely unfit to remain in office, and needs to go.”

 Here is a growing list of now-former Trump officials who saw the insurrection as the final straw in a chaotic and controversial four-year tenure.

-Note: This article is periodically updated to include new resignations.